PSML-CUG/Multi-mode-SAR-for-Soil-Moisture-Retrieval-over-Agricultural-Fields-DEMO/README.md

 This demo shows the RFR method and FFS+RFR for soil moisture retrieval of wheat crops.

-%%%  NOTE：Need to download SimpleR Toolbox （https://github.com/IPL-UV/simpleR）
+%%%  NOTE：Need to download SimpleR Toolbox URL: https://github.com/IPL-UV/simpleR

 %  Step1
 %  After feature extraction using SNAP 8.0, imported into matlab to .mat file (DATA_SM_FP_Wheat)